Skip to content

 Before starting or updating the Versio.io Managed instance for the first time, you must log in to the Versio.io Docker image registry once.

-Initialize database, startup Versio.io Managed plattform and import Versio.io artificial intelligence content repository:
+With the update.sh script you can initialize the database, download Versio.io platform iamges, startup Versio.io Managed platform and import Versio.io artificial intelligence content repository:

 bash update.sh